Radek Faksa scores twice, Stars beat Avalanche 4-1

 Dallas came out fast, taking the first 12 shots on goal and a 2-0 lead before Colorado’s Nathan MacKinnon shot from the left faceoff circle into Bishop’s pad at 16:23.
 The shot came during the Avalanche’s second power play.

 The Stars’ first goal was all Dickinson.
-He was relentless in keeping the Avalanche in their own end, took the puck away from Samuel Gerard and scored unassisted on a shot 19 seconds in.
+He was relentless in keeping the Avalanche in their own end, took the puck away and scored unassisted on a shot 19 seconds in.

 Faksa increased the lead to 2-0 at 5:46.
-He got his own rebound at the right side of the net and lifted the puck over and off the stick of Avalanche goalie Philipp Grubauer, who stopped 34 shots.
+He got his own rebound at the right side of the net and lifted the puck over and off the stick of Avalanche goalie Philipp Grubauer.

 Colorado scored with 36 seconds left in the first, pulling within 2-1.
 Vladislav Kamenev dropped the puck for Compher high in the right circle, and he sent the puck just under the crossbar.